arm-developer-tools/vscode-windowsperf/README.md

 The WindowsPerf extension is available from the Visual Studio Code Extension Marketplace.
 To install the WindowsPerf extension in Visual Studio Code, follow the instructions in the Visual Studio Code [Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-marketplace) documentation.

+Either add `wperf.exe` to the system PATH or configure it in the `windowsPerf.wperfPath` VS Code setting.

 You can check your installation is set up correctly by using the **WindowsPerf: Check Installation** command from the Command Palette.

 ## Usage